OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-14.md

 ## 2 Chronicles 14:1

-So Abijah lay down with his fathers, and they buried him in the city of David; and his son Asa became king in his place.
-The land was undisturbed for ten years during his days.
+Abijah passed away and was laid to rest in the city of David; his son Asa succeeded him as king.
+The land experienced peace for ten years during his reign.

 ---